Register of Active Patent Practitioners

 Alexandria, Virginia 22313-1450

-Law School Clinic Certification Pilot
+Law School Clinic Certification Program

-The Law School Clinic Certification Pilot program allows law students enrolled in a participating law school's clinic program to practice Intellectual Property Law before the USPTO under the strict guidance of a Law School Faculty Clinic Supervisor.
+The Law School Clinic Certification program allows law students enrolled in a participating law school's clinic program to practice Intellectual Property Law before the USPTO under the strict guidance of a Law School Faculty Clinic Supervisor.
 The program currently consists of students practicing in both patent and trademark law before the USPTO.
 The program is administered by the Office of Enrollment and Discipline.
 The Director of the Office of Enrollment and Discipline grants the law students limited recognition to practice before the USPTO.
 Click here for more information.

 Persons Seeking Registration to Practice before the USPTO